guillaumeprevot/nimbus-java-api/README.md

     - use `-Dwebserver.pid=another-file.pid` to change it's location
     - this should make termination easier, like ``kill -9 `cat webserver.pid` ``

-The configuration can be easily customized.
+You can easily customize your server.
 For instance, to share 2 folders with HTTPS enabled, you could use this configuration :

 ```properties
 server.port=10001